dexterdev8/forza-napoli/README.md

 ## Cameras
 Cameras have been considered to work as sensors that are capable of triggering signals depending on their detections.
 The object Camera is a simplification of the actual camera element that detects different events.
 For the sake of this simulation, cameras will contain boolean signals and a dummy trigger.
+Not my best simulation but does the job.

 ### Camera 1: Monitor fridge
 Checks for frozen pizza doughs on the fridge.